Code-Egg/docs/docs/installation/installation.md

 ### Next step
 {: .no_toc}

-You might want to install LSPHP and configur the server settings.
+You might want to install LSPHP and configure the server settings.
 1. [LSPHP](/docs/php)
 2. [Configuration](/docs/configuration)